 It is strongly advised that you provide your referee with a copy of your scholarship statement ahead of them writing their supporting statement.

-Your referee will need to provide their name and contact details and outline what capacity they know you.
+Your referee will need to provide their name and contact details and outline in what capacity they know you.

 You need to be able to provide evidence that you’ve sought asylum on arrival in the UK and that your asylum application is under consideration by the Home Office.
 Students who have refugee status are not eligible for this scholarship.

-If you are on a three year undergraduate degree and choose to spend your second year abroad, you will have any tuition fees owing to Royal Holloway waived by this scholarship.
+If you are on a three-year undergraduate degree and choose to spend your second year abroad, you will have any tuition fees owing to Royal Holloway waived by this scholarship.
 However, no additional cash award will be made in these circumstances.

 If you are on a four year undergraduate degree and spend your third year on a study abroad placement you will not receive any scholarship funding for that third year.
-However, the full tuition fee waiver will apply for your fourth year.
+However, the full tuition fee reduction will apply for your fourth year.

 If you fulfil the eligibilty criteria you will remain eligible for the award unless:

-- you (or your parents or spouse/ civil partner) are granted indefinite leave to enter/ remain in the UK
+- you (or your parents or spouse/civil partner) are granted indefinite leave to enter/ remain in the UK

 - you become eligible to receive funding from the Student Loan Company (either tuition fee loan or maintenance loan).